- What is Osteoarthritis?

 A grating sensation, also known as crepitus, occurs when you move the affected joint.

 Swelling can come in two forms - hard and soft.
-Hard swelling is caused by osteophytes, which are bony lumps that grow on and around the joints of the spine, while soft swelling is caused by the synovial fluid in a joint thickening.
+Hard swelling is caused by osteophytes, which are bony lumps that grow on and around the joints of the knee, while soft swelling is caused by the synovial fluid in a joint thickening.
 Both forms can make muscles look thin or wasted.

 Lack of Movement